scott-abernethy/blaze-snmp/README.md

 # Blaze SNMP

-A reactive, non-blocking, SNMP library.
+A reactive, non-blocking SNMP library for Java and Scala that focusses on mass throughput with low latency.
+Blaze is currently a work in progress, based on the new Akka (2.2) IO library.
 Created by Scott Abernethy (github @scott-abernethy).

 ## License